chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 The purpose of this section is to describe a way to ensure no transactional table directly contains an enum.

-The proper convention to reference an enum is to create a table with a `_type` suffix that contains the enum.
+The proper convention to reference an enum is to create a facade table with a `_type` suffix that contains the enum.
 Transactional tables then reference the `_type_uu` record.
 The purpose of this convention is to allow users to create multiple `type` records without requiring any changes to code.

 An example of this convention includes the `stk_doc_type` table where users can create as many document types as is needed, and the code needs only worry about the type's enum value.